johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 ## Summary of Definitions

-But skipping ahead, here is a tl;dr; of all the terms that will be defined in the essays in this series:
+Below is a summary of all the terms that will be defined in the above essays.

 *For an argument with premise 𝐵 and conclusion 𝐴, and a subject whose beliefs are represented by probability measure P...*